-- 1 Technology: This technology is to realize the temporary and continuous use of communication infrastructure (network, data observation and analysis, etc.) even when the environment changes rapidly due to various failures and disasters. - 2 Purpose: An emergency network infrastructure is required in order to carry out recovery work by putting a group of robots into a place where human entry has become difficult due to the occurrence of a disaster.
-At the same time, the network infrastructure that continuously supports the observation and analysis of natural environmental data and the distribution of local information is necessary to deliver security and safety anytime and anywhere. - 3 Background: ITU-T Technical Report [1] describes resilience as one of the requirements for future networks.
-In addition, the 6th Basic Plan for Science, Technology and Innovation states that in order to reduce risks due to non-continuous changes such as natural disasters, the Government will focus on strengthening resilience through the use of cutting-edge ICT in such areas as observation and prediction of natural disasters and emergency response. - 4 Requirements: As an emergency information sharing platform, we aim to realize the communication requirements (E2E (End to End) delay of 0.1 ms or less) required for remote control of a robot group at the space ratio and time ratio of 99.99% or more, and as a continuous information sharing platform, we aim to realize at an area coverage ratio and availability of 99.99% or more. - [1] FG NET-2030 Sub-G1, Representative use cases and key network requirements for Network 2030, Jan.
+- 1 Technology: This technology provides temporary and continuous use of communication infrastructure (network, data observation and analysis, etc.) even when the environment changes rapidly due to various failures and disasters. - 2 Purpose: An emergency network infrastructure is required in order to carry out recovery work by sending in a group of robots where human entry has become difficult due to a disaster.
+At the same time, network infrastructure that continuously supports the observation and analysis of natural environmental data and the distribution of local information is necessary to ensure security and safety at any time and anywhere. - 3 Background: ITU-T Technical Report [1] describes resilience as one of the requirements for future networks.
+In addition, the 6th Basic Plan for Science, Technology and Innovation states that in order to reduce risks due to sudden changes such as natural disasters, the Government will focus on strengthening resilience by using cuttingedge ICT in such areas as observation and prediction of natural disasters and emergency response. - 4 Requirements: As an emergency information-sharing platform, we aim to realize the communication requirements (end-to-end (E2E) delay of 0.1 ms or less) required for remote control of a robot group at the space ratio and time ratio of 99.99% or more, and as a continuous information-sharing platform, we aim to realize an area coverage ratio and availability of 99.99% or more. - [1] FG NET-2030 Sub-G1, Representative use cases and key network requirements for Network 2030, Jan.
 2020.